top of page

 Congratulations to these kids, families, and parents AND all who have successfully composed, published, and performed their very first piano piece!

-Guest Judge:
+Meet Our Guest Judge: Dr. Stephen

 This year, our honorary judge was Stephen Mitton.
 He is a composer, performer, and educator based in Mesa, Arizona.
 He holds a Doctorate in Music Composition from the University of Michigan and was recently named MMTA's Commissioned Composer for the year 2021.